 Bruno mural Ditchling Road

-How does an little-known Spanish footballer become a hero on the English south coast?
+How does a little-known Spanish footballer become a hero on the English south coast?
 Perhaps he also asks this himself, but Bruno, who ended up at Brighton at the age of 31, had a fairly anonymous career in Spain.
 Not only will it have been his credit, but from the moment the Spaniard came in, things started changing at Brighton, leading to promotion to the Premier League.

-After his career came to an end, a mural of Bruno with a crown, was immediately created by the locals.
+After his career came to an end, a mural of Bruno with a crown was immediately created by the locals.
 The anger was immense when it disappeared to make way for a dull advertisement.

 Everyone in Brighton agreed that there had to be a new one made.
 And it came.
 On the side of 85 Ditchling Road, is the captain with the text 'Once a Seagull, always a Seagull'.
-El Capitán himself came by to give his approval to the artwork.
+El Capitán himself came by to give his approval of the artwork.

 Dick's Bar